 Sets the number of scheduler threads to create and scheduler threads to set online.
 The maximum for both values is 1024.
 If the Erlang runtime system is able to determine the number of logical processors configured and logical processors available, Schedulers defaults to logical processors configured, and SchedulersOnline defaults to logical processors available; otherwise the default values are 1.
+If the emulator detects that it is subject to a CPU quota, the default value for SchedulersOnline will be limited accordingly.

 Schedulers can be omitted if :SchedulerOnline is not and conversely.
-The number of schedulers online can be changed at runtime through erlang:system_flag(schedulers_online, SchedulersOnline).
+The number of schedulers online can be changed at runtime through erlang:system\flag(schedulers\online, SchedulersOnline).